llooker/transcriber/README.md

 Project Goal
 ------------

-The goal is to have this new tool being used widely by consultants to perform reviews by the end of Q1 2019.
-Drew will present the completed web application at the PS Global meeting on February 20^th^ and share usage instructions.
+The goal is to have this new tool being used widely by PS consultants to perform reviews by the end of Q1 2019.

 Timeline
 --------